Jane Eyre (1943 film): Plot

 Orphaned, unloved, and unwanted ten-year-old Jane Eyre lives with her cruel, selfish, uncaring maternal aunt via marriage, Mrs. Reed of Gateshead Hall, and her spoiled, bullying son.
 Jane is ecstatic when Mrs. Reed, eager to be rid of her, arranges for Jane to be sent to Lowood Institution, a charity boarding school for young girls, run by the disciplinarian Mr. Brocklehurst.

 Based on what Mrs. Reed has told him, Mr. Brocklehurst labels Jane a liar in front of her schoolmates and orders her to stand on a stool for hours on her first day of attendance.
 She is comforted and befriended by another student, Helen Burns.
 Later, Jane protests when Brocklehurst orders that Helen's naturally curling hair be cut.
 Both are punished by being forced to walk circles in a courtyard during a downpour.
 Dr. Rivers, a sympathetic physician who periodically checks on the students, brings the girls inside, but it is too late for Helen, who dies that night.

 Ten years later, in 1840, twenty-year-old Jane turns down Brocklehurst's offer of a teaching position.
 She advertises for and accepts a job as governess for a young girl named Adèle.
 When Jane arrives at Thornfield, a gloomy, isolated mansion, she initially thinks her employer is Mrs. Fairfax, who is in fact the housekeeper for the absent master.

 Jane goes for a walk one night only to startle a horse into throwing and slightly injuring its rider, Edward Rochester — who she doesn't realize is her employer.
 When Jane arrives back at Thornfield, she discovers this fact, and Rochester calls her into his library to interview her.
 His brusque manner contrasts with her quiet, gentle demeanor, and he finally dismisses her with the wish that she will enjoy her stay there.

 That night, Jane is awakened by strange laughter.
 She investigates, and discovers that Rochester's bed curtains are on fire.
 She rouses the sleeping man and they extinguish the fire without rousing anyone.
 Rochester bids her wait while he goes to another wing of the house, where mysterious seamstress Grace Poole keeps to herself.
 When he returns, he tells Jane nothing other than that the matter is under control.
+After realizing that Adele may have been harmed, as well, Rochester and Jane rush to check on her.
+They find her asleep in her bed, safe, and Rochester confides that Adele may be his daughter, rather than simply his ward.
 The next morning, he leaves Thornfield.

 A winter and spring go by before he returns with a large group of guests.
 Jane is greatly saddened when Mrs. Fairfax discloses that everyone expects Rochester to marry the vivacious and snobbish Blanche Ingram.
 However, Rochester confides to Jane his conviction that Blanche is attracted only by his wealth.